 A union contract can mean decent wages, medical benefits, grievance procedures, and job security for farm workers.
 Consumers benefit also from contracts that require strict enforcement of sanitation regulations and that ban deadly pesticides, such as DDT.
 For many workers, a union contract means that they will be treated, for the first time, with the dignity and respect they deserve.
 It is their best hope for a better life.

-National Farm Worker Ministry with several farm worker organizations, including the following:
+National Farm Worker Ministry partners with several farm worker organizations, including the following:

-The mission of Centro Campesino is to improve the lives of members of the Latino and migrant community in southern Minnesota through community organizing, education and advocacy.
-Centro Campesino is membership-based organization that was born and exists to create and demand positive social change.
-We are guided by our values of faith, hope, unity and justice.
+Centro Campesino is a nonprofit organization that works to improve the lives of members of the Latino and migrant communities.
+They serve communities in southern Minnesota through community organizing, education, and advocacy.

 Centro Independiente de Trabajadores Agricolas (CITA)